ovainola/ovainola.github.com/_posts/2017-21-5-neural_networks_softmax.markdown

 \theta_3 = \theta_3 + \Delta \frac{\partial L}{\partial \theta_3}
 \end{equation}

 in which $$\Delta$$ is the step size.
-Matrix multiplications need some juggling with the transposes.
+Do note that f.ex. $$\frac{\partial L}{\partial \theta_3}$$ has to be the same shape as $$\theta_3$$ so this requires some matrix jugging the transposes.
 If you need more information, please check [here](http://cs231n.github.io/optimization-2/) and [here](http://cs231n.github.io/neural-networks-1/) sites for definitions and examples.

 ## Model

-Ok, let's sum things up: we need a pipe/neural network, softmax classifier and we need to back propagate the values for the gradient update.
-Let's give it a try.
+Ok, let's sum things up: we need a neural network, softmax classifier and we need to back propagate the values for the gradient update.
+Without further due let's give it a try.
 I've taken some examples from [here](http://cs231n.github.io/neural-networks-case-study/), which has been a great source for more definitions.

 ```python